 - Approximately 16,500 auditors have been hired by the IRS to conduct ERISA audits.

 - Of audited plans,75% violate ERISA, and 70% of plans end up with fines up to $100 per day per affected employee.
 For a 55 person health group, the fines could total $110,000 in one month after being audited.

 - Determines the number of employees affected by your health plan,

 - Creates all the required documents, and

 - Provides regular updates about new compliance issues and reviews documents accordingly.

 Clear employer-employee communication is the most important factor in smooth business operations.
 A comprehensive employee handbook is vital.
-Strategic Administrative Services will draft an effective orientation tool that answers questions for all new employees.
+SBS Advisors will draft an effective orientation tool that answers questions for all new employees.
 Employers are able to clearly address expectations in an employee handbook.

 COBRA provides certain former employees, retirees, spouses, former spouses, and dependent children the right to temporary continuation of health coverage at group rates.
 Health coverage for COBRA participants is usually more expensive than health coverage for active employees.
 This is because employers usually pay a part of the premium for active employees, while COBRA participants generally pay the entire premium themselves.
 We can help you set up your COBRA coverage, or help you find a better health coverage alternative.